Hybol1993/Hybol1993.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 --->
-I am currently an Assistant Professor (i.e., Lecturer in the UK academic system) in the [Department of Engineering](https://www.kcl.ac.uk/engineering) at [King’s College London (KCL)](https://www.kcl.ac.uk/).
+I am currently an Assistant Professor (i.e., Lecturer in the UK academic system), leading [SAIL Research Group](https://sail-research-group.github.io/sail-homepage/) in the [Department of Engineering](https://www.kcl.ac.uk/engineering) at [King’s College London (KCL)](https://www.kcl.ac.uk/).
 I am also an affiliated researcher with the [SAFARI Research Group](https://safari.ethz.ch/) at [ETH Zurich](https://ethz.ch/en.html).
 Before that, I was a postdoctoral researcher in the SAFARI Research Group led by [Prof. Onur Mutlu](http://people.inf.ethz.ch/omutlu/) at ETH Zurich.
 I obtained my Ph.D. degree in the Department of Computer Science and Technology, [Tsinghua University](http://www.tsinghua.edu.cn/publish/thu2018/index.html), supervised by [Prof. Jiwu Shu](http://storage.cs.tsinghua.edu.cn/~jiwu-shu/) in the [Storage Group](http://storage.cs.tsinghua.edu.cn/).

 My passion lies in advancing computer architecture to address challenges that cannot be efficiently solved by software alone, especially in the era of big data.
 I focus on software-hardware co-design, with a particular emphasis on algorithm-architecture co-design.
 By exploring diverse design spaces, I aim to develop optimized solutions for human-centered applications such as bioinformatics, which contributes to life security, and machine learning, which enhances and simplifies everyday life.